randyverishop/airflow/README.md

 between Airflow 2.0 and 1.10.* - documented in [UPDATING.md](UPDATING.md).
 With backported
-providers package users can migrate their DAGs to the new providers package incrementally and once they convert to the new operators/sensors/hooks they can seamlessly migrate their environments to Airlfow 2.0.
+providers package users can migrate their DAGs to the new providers package incrementally and once they convert to the new operators/sensors/hooks they can seamlessly migrate their environments to Airflow 2.0.

-More information about the status and releases of the backported packages are available at https://cwiki.apache.org/confluence/display/AIRFLOW/Backported+providers+packages+for+Airflow+1.10.*+series
+More information about the status and releases of the back-ported packages are available at https://cwiki.apache.org/confluence/display/AIRFLOW/Backported+providers+packages+for+Airflow+1.10.*+series

+You

 ## Contributing